As on: Jun 08, 2023 05:19 PM

 Following are the details of the skills and competence possessed by the Board of Directors:

-The identified skills / competences are broad-based and marking of Proficient' against a particular member does not necessarily mean the member does not possess the corresponding skills / competences.
+The identified skills / competences are broad-based and marking of ‘Proficient' against a particular member does not necessarily mean the member does not possess the corresponding skills / competences.

-c) Nomination and Remuneration Committee:
+d) Nomination and Remuneration Committee:

 The Nomination and Remuneration Committee of Directors as constituted by the Board of Directors of the Company in accordance with the requirements of Section 178 of the Companies Act, 2013.
-The composition of the committee as on March 31, 2022 is as under:
+The composition of the committee as on March 31, 2023 is as under:

-1. Mr. Sharanbasaweshwar Hiremath, Independent Director, Chairman,
+1. Mr. Sharanbasaweshwar Hiremath, Independent Director, Chairman.

-2. Ms. Gayathri Muttur Nagaraj, Independent Director and
+2. Ms. Gayathri Muttur Nagaraj, Independent Director

-3. Mr. Rushabh Shah, Director
+4. Mr. Rushabh Shah, Executive Director

 The Board has in accordance with the provisions of sub-section (3) of Section 178 of the Companies Act, 2013, formulated the policy setting out the criteria for determining qualifications, positive attributes, independence of a Director and policy relating to remuneration for Directors, Key Managerial Personnel and other employees.